betheden/hebrew-grammar/content/conjunction.rst

 Compound conjunctions
 ---------------------

+.. note:: Sometimes multiple conjunctions or particles appear
+          together but do NOT form a compound conjunction; in such cases, each word retains its individual range of meanings.
+These instances must be determined from the context.
+If in doubt, consult a dictionary or lexicon for the exact meaning of any specific occurrence.

 כִּי אִם
 ~~~~~~~~

-This compound conjunction functions most often as a strong adversative
+Sometimes the words כִּי and אִם are paired together to form a compound conjunction that functions most often as a strong contrastive
 or a strong concessive.
 In English, it is usually translated as "but",
 "but if", or "except".
 It is recommended to always consult a dictionary
 or lexicon for the exact meaning of any specific occurrence of this